AsherTeo/Building-a-Mobile-Specification-Classifier-Using-Azure-ML-SDK-AutoML/README.md

 I created a manually optimized pipeline using the Azure ML SDK v2 and compared its performance to an Azure AutoML approach.
 The AutoML model achieved a weighted F1 score of 93%, while the manually optimized pipeline reached an impressive 97%.
 This highlights the advantage of manual feature selection and tuning in boosting classification accuracy, demonstrating the benefits of custom machine learning solutions over automated ones.

+# Dataset

+The Mobile Price Classification Dataset [here on Kaggle] (https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification) which contains mobile phone specifications and their corresponding price ranges.
+The dataset includes features such as battery power, RAM, internal memory, camera resolutions, screen size, and whether the phone supports 4G or NFC.

+The target variable, Price Range, classifies phones into four categories:

+0: Low
+1: Medium
+2: High
+3: Very high

 # Manually Optimized Azure ML Pipeline

 ## 1. Data Preprocessing